-During the Department's investigation process, the Department's investigator may be accompanied by an employee of EEC, DMH, DDS, DPH, or DYS, if said department or office is responsible for the institution in question, and if the Department and said department or office have previously entered into an Interagency Agreement which details procedures for such joint activities including but not limited to procedures to minimize the number of interviews of and trauma to any child-victim.
+During the Department's response process, the Department's response worker may be accompanied by an employee of EEC, DESE, DMH, DDS, DPH, or DYS, if said department or office is responsible for the institution in question, and if the Department and said department or office have previously entered into an interagency agreement which details procedures for such joint activities including but not limited to procedures to minimize the number of interviews of and trauma to any child-victim.

-4.45: Information Sharing
+4.4: Information Sharing

-(1) After completion of its investigation, the Department shall notify EEC, DESE, DMH, DDS, DPH, or DYS in writing by transmitting to the commissioner or director of that office or department a copy of the report received by the Department under M.G.L. c.
+(1) After completion of its response, the Department shall notify EEC, DESE, DMH, DDS, DPH, or DYS in writing by transmitting to the commissioner or director of that office or department a copy of the report received by the Department under M.G.L. c.
 119, §.
 51A and a copy of the report prepared by the Department under M.G.L. c.
-119, §.
-518, if:
+119, § 51B, if:

 (a) the Department has supported said report; and

 (b) the Department has reason to believe that abuse or neglect may have occurred at a facility owned, operated, or funded, in whole or in part, by any of said departments or office, or at a facility operated by a person or entity subject to licensure or approval by any of said departments or office.
-In the event that EEC shares with one or more other state department(s) (DMH, DDS, DPH, or DYS) responsibility for licensing, funding or approving a facility as set forth in 110 CMR 4.45(a) and (b), the Department shall always notify EEC any may at the Regional Director's discretion also notify DMH, DPH, DYS, or DDS.
+In the event that EEC shares with one or more other state department(s) (DMH, DDS, DPH, or DYS) responsibility for licensing, funding or approving a facility as set forth in 110 CMR 4.44(a) and (b), the Department shall always notify EEC and may, at the Regional Director's discretion, also notify DMH, DPH, DYS, or DDS.

-(2) In any investigation in which the Department has notified EEC, DMH, DMR, DPH, DYS or DESE in accordance with the previous paragraph, the Department shall also notify the OCA in writing by transmitting a copy of the 51A report and 51B investigation report to the Office of the Child Advocate.
+(2) In any response in which the Department has notified EEC, DMH, DMR, DPH, DYS or DESE in accordance with the previous paragraph, the Department shall also notify the OCA in writing by transmitting a list of the 51A report and 51B responses to the OCA who may review the report in the Department’s electronic case record.

-(3) If as a result of any 51A report or 51B investigation, the Department discovers information or circumstances which might indicate poor quality of care provided to children, or licensing violations, in any facility operated by a person or entity subject to licensure or approval by EEC, DESE, DMH, DDS, DPH, or DYS; that information shall be recorded by the Department's investigator on the 51B form; and
+(3) If as a result of any 51A report or 51B response, the Department discovers information or circumstances which might indicate poor quality of care provided to children, or licensing violations, in any facility operated by a person or entity subject to licensure or approval by EEC, DESE, DMH, DDS, DPH, or DYS; that information shall be recorded by the Department's response worker on the 51B form; and

 (a) the information regarding poor quality of care or possible licensing violation shall be immediately communicated to the department in question; and

-(b) if supported, the 51B form shall be sent to the department in question.
+(b) if supported or a substantiated concern, the 51B form shall be sent to the department in question.

+(4) If the Department supports a report of child abuse or neglect on an individual who is employed at a facility approved or licensed by EEC, the Department shall notify EEC and the OCA and provide a copy of or access to the written or documented report filed under 51A and the response conducted under 51B.

+(5) If as a result of a fair hearing, the decision of the department is reversed, the Department will notify any agency or the OCA who received a 51B investigation by transmitting a copy of the fair hearing decision reversing the support decision.

-4.46: Testimony by Department Employees
+4.45: Testimony by Department Employees

 Department employees shall be made available to testify at administrative hearings held by EEC, DESE, DMH, DDS, DPH, or DYS in connection with matters reported by the Department to any of said departments pursuant to 110 CMR 4.00.